-Cajuzinho , or “little cashews” in Portuguese, are traditional Brazilian sweets, often served at birthday and end-of-year celebrations .
-These little candies are made from peanuts, sugar and condensed milk, and their shape resembles that of a cashew nut.
-They are a bit reminiscent of snikers and are irresistible for peanut lovers, but much less so for those on a diet!.
-Naturally gluten-free, Cajuzinho are perfect for a sweet finishing touch for your meals or buffets.
+Cajuzinhos cashews ” in Portuguese, are traditional Brazilian sweets often served at birthday and New Year's celebrations.
+These small candies are made with peanuts, sugar, and condensed milk, and their shape resembles that of a cashew nut.
+They are somewhat reminiscent of Snickers bars and are irresistible to peanut lovers, but much less so for those on a diet!
+Naturally gluten-free, Cajuzinhos are perfect for a sweet finishing touch to your meals or buffets.

 Ingredients